-An animal such as a raccoon may be rabid if it is unsteady and “appears drunk,” said Dodd.
+An animal such as a raccoon may be rabid if it is unsteady and “appears drunk,” said Thomas Dodd, owner of Animal Control Solutions which works for the town of Westfield and other clients statewide.
 Residents should beware of fawns who are yelling or screaming, as this is a sign that it has been abandoned by its mother.

 Dodd also cautions residents to stay away from young animals that seem to be alone because a mother will defend her babies if she senses that they are threatened.